kwmiebach/how-to-elixir-supervisor/README.md

     Process.exit(pid, :kill)

 4. Go to step 2 and verify that there is a new process with a new pid.
 Repeat 2 or 3 randomly.
-The service will allways restart as soon as yoou kill it
+(Use the up arrow key.)
+The service will allways restart as soon as you kill it

 ----